My Story, Briefly...

 As I grappled with rebuilding my life, I eventually became entangled in a relationship with a man who reminded me of Alex Baldwin, well known for his vicious, unprovoked rages.
 This is a story I cannot tell, but I understand, and I never could have before, how educated, self-aware women, even strong women, can be caught insidiously, compellingly in a cycle of abuse.
 I was completely unprepared for what happened.

 Now fighting middle-aged wrinkles and strange little aches, I am a caregiver to my mother—until this past spring to both of my parents.
-My father died in a long, heart rending way.
+My father died this spring.
 I sat vigil for weeks beside his hospital bed as he struggled in a fog of vascular dementia and multiple illnesses to simply stay alive.
 "He's tough," his doctor said to me one day.
 "I'll give him that."

 So I only manage my mother's health, house, round-the-clock care and finances.
 I keep her emotionally afloat with nightly phone calls and frequent visits.
 I’m alone with it.
 My only sibling, a brother born ten months after me, died suddenly at the age of 50, while raking leaves.